daveisagit/blocksets/README.md

   the same 2D space into rectangles.
 - Iteration over a block set yields blocks.
 - Iteration over a finite block yields tuples.
+- Modelling of an intervals/ranges is similar to a python range in that the lower limit is inclusive and the upper exclusive e.g. 1..4 = {1,2,3}

 _Let the exploration begin ..._